aakashns/jshtml/README.md

 # `jshtml` - Clean & Performant HTML in Pure JavaScript

 `jshtml` is a lightweight library for writing clean and performant HTML in pure JavaScript.
-Write components naturally using JavaScript functions and arrays, then render them to spec-compliant HTML strings or serializable JSON.
+Write components naturally using JavaScript functions and arrays, then render them to spec-compliant HTML strings.

 `jshtml` provides a [JSX](https://facebook.github.io/jsx)-like developer experience without requiring any transpilation or build tools. `jshtml` has no dependencies and can be used on a server on within a browser.